karma v1.0

 Build a staged series and atomically replace the live series on commit. |

 Duplicate chunks are skipped.
 Out-of-order chunks are rejected before they are applied.
-A stream is bound to the series used by its first chunk.
-Committed streams are remembered durably, so a repeated replace_series commit cannot replace the series again after restart, snapshot restore, or replication bootstrap.
+A committed stream is remembered durably, including after restart, snapshot restore, or replication bootstrap.

 - snapshots: MessagePack